tdv/go-care/examples/greeter/README.md

 2022/10/25 23:11:06 Response from the server is 'Hello: User' 2022/10/25 23:11:06 Response from the server is 'Hello: User'
 ```
-In this case only the first request has reached the server, the others left on the client-side and obtained from the client's cache.
+In this case only the first request had reached the server, the others remained on the client-side and obtained from the client's cache.
-The is no delay among the responses, only the first had been waited too long (in ratio with others).
+There is no delay amongs the responses, only the first had been waited too long (in ratio with others).

 ### At the both sides
 ```bash